openforis/sepal-doc/docs/source/setup/gee.rst

 Introduction
 ------------

-SEPAL is closely linked to Google Earth Engine (GEE), a Google-powered Earth-observation cloud-computing platform.
+SEPAL is nicely closely linked to Google Earth Engine (GEE), a Google-powered Earth-observation cloud-computing platform. :)

 SEPAL can: